 We often hear that mental stimulation is just as important, if not more, than physical exercise.
 This is especially true for rescue dogs who are still getting used to being outside and building their confidence in the outdoors.
 Mental enrichment is something we always strongly encourage for all dogs, regardless of age, breed, or personality.

 What is “Mental Enrichment”?

-Mental enrichment is allowing your pup to use their natural instincts (such a digging and scavenging) to problem solve.
-This could be as simple as allowing them to work for their food, like they would in the wild, or hiding a treat and asking them to find it.
-Allowing your dog to engage in DAILY enrichment exercises will help build their confidence and alleviate boredom.
+Mental enrichment is allowing your pup to use their natural instincts (such as digging and scavenging) to problem solve.
+This could be as simple as allowing them to work for their food like they would in the wild, or hiding a treat and asking them to find it.
+Allowing your dog to engage in daily enrichment exercises will help build their confidence and alleviate boredom.
 We know all too well how a bored pup can get themselves into mischief.